mickfuzz/makecode-platformer-101/widerPatterns.md

 * [Balancing Feedback Loops](#balancing-feedback-loops)
 * [Reinforcing Feedback Loops](#reinforcing-feedback-loops)

 These wider patterns and concepts are a way to learn about wider computing practices that are also applicable beyond the world of making games.
-These ideas are common in the following areas.

-* Interactive Media Design
+These ideas are common in the area of Interactive Media Design and Systems Thinking.
-* Object Oriented Programming
-* Systems Thinking

 ## Change Listener